Why we are taking strike action

 With one in four teachers leaving the profession within three years of qualifying the education system is falling down around our pupils.

 Even when there is a teacher in the classroom, increasingly they are not qualified in the subject they are teaching.

 Managing with fewer staff means we can’t provide enough personal support to your children if they need extra help, or extra provision for children with Special Educational Needs and Disabilities.

 Parents and grandparents hear their children and grandchildren talking about ‘new’ teachers in the middle of the school year, of their favourite teachers leaving.
 A lack of qualified teachers harms the education children and young people receive.
 And the situation is getting worse by the day.

-An offer made by the Government in March 2023 was overwhelmingly rejected by members of all teacher and head teacher unions as being wholly inadequate.
+Education Secretary Gillian Keegan says she wants to stop these strikes, but she hasn’t even talked to us since Easter, when the derisory pay offer made by her department was overwhelmingly rejected by members of all teacher and head teacher unions as being wholly inadequate.

 If she wants to stop our strikes, she must restart talks, publish the independent report into teachers’ pay and fully fund a decent pay rise that starts to halt the crisis.

 It’s time to do your job, Gill.